 Extracurricular

-Students can take their passion for physics to the next level with a range of exciting clubs and societies.
+Students can take their passion for Physics to the next level with a range of exciting clubs and societies.
 From the CREST award scheme to the British Physics Olympiad Experimental Competition in Year 10 and above, there’s always something new to learn and discover.

 Even our younger students can get involved, with Year 7 physicists having the chance to be part of the judging panel for the Royal Society Young Peoples’ Science Book Prize, or by becoming a member of our weekly Science Club run by A level students.
 The Big Build – our summer engineering extravaganza – brings the whole school together for hands-on engineering activities.
-As do our evening Lower School engineering socials with Abingdon School.

 Our flagship Astro Club runs year-round for all year groups, offering extensive opportunities for stargazing and astro-photography in the winter months, and exploring the wonders of particle and quantum physics in the lighter evenings of spring and summer.
 Join us and explore the mysteries of the universe.